Register Login

 • Start the mortgage process

-• Inspect the home
+• Inspect the home for Radon

 • Pest Inspection

-• Have an attorney review contracts
+• Have an attorney review contracts.

 • Final walkthrough

+The final step for prospective buyers is to have an understanding of current real estate market conditions before ever looking at homes.
 Market conditions dictate the pace you need to work at, the amount of competition you will have from other buyers, how you view homes and how you structure and negotiate an offer.

-Take the greater Boston area in 2020
+Take the greater Boston area in 2020.

 The sellers are in the driver’s seat.